darvil82/lanat-docs/Lanat/topics/Argument-options.md

-## Hidden
+## Visible

-Hides the argument from any part of the help message.
+Makes the argument visible or hidden in the help message.
+By default, arguments are visible.